ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 For each scope entry:

-* The object identifier ("Toid") is specialized as a CBOR data item specifying the name of the groups pertaining to the scope entry.
+* The object identifier ("Toid") is specialized as a CBOR data item specifying the names of the groups pertaining to the scope entry.

 * The permission set ("Tperm") is specialized as a CBOR unsigned integer with value R, specifying the permissions that the Client wishes to have in the groups indicated by "Toid".